What Does ‘Under Offer’ Mean? | Homebuying Guide

 Completion

-Completion is the final stage in the home buying process, where the outstanding balance of the purchase price is transferred to the seller, and the buyer takes legal possession of the property.
+Completion is the final stage in the home-buying process, where the outstanding balance of the purchase price is transferred to the seller, and the buyer takes legal possession of the property.

 The conveyancers will arrange the transfer of funds, and the keys will be handed over to the new owner.

 The completion date is usually agreed upon during the exchange of contracts and can be anywhere from a few days to several weeks after the exchange.
+After finding out what does “under offer” mean, completion is the point where you finally become the new owner.

 Under offer to completion

-There are lots of moving parts and you need to be organised with excellent communication.
+There are lots of moving parts, and you need to be organised with excellent communication.

-Being aware of the steps involved, will help reduce stress and ensure a smoother transaction.
+Being aware of the steps involved will help reduce stress and ensure a smoother transaction.

 By staying informed and working closely with your conveyancer, you can navigate the complexities of buying and successfully completing your home purchase.